 Being sure of the answers to these five questions before you give a presentation will help you to get the most from your presentation opportunities, build the right content and get the right level of audience involvement.

 To help you prepare to give a presentation, you can always attend a Time to Market presentation training course.
-And with more than 40 training centres available, you are never that far away from your nearest course, coaching session or one-day skills refresher.
+And with more than 40 training centres available, you are never that far away from your nearest course, presentation coaching session or one-day skills refresher.

 “Wise men talk because they have something to say; fools, because they have to say something.”